tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The initial Grin implementation ([[21]], [[34]]. [[35]], [[54]]) hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash to make the transaction perfectly *binding*<sup>[def][cs~]</sup>  later on as opposed to currently being perfectly *hiding*<sup>[def][cs~]</sup>.
 The Bulletproof range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.

-In this implementation a Grin transaction output contains the original Schnorr signature output as well as the optional switch commitment hash.
+In this implementation a Grin transaction output contains the original Pedersen commitment as well as the optional switch commitment hash.
 The switch commitment hash takes the resultant blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
 The transaction output has the following form

 $$
 (vG + bH \mspace{3mu} , \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r))
 $$

 where $ \mathrm{H_{B2}} $ is the BLAKE2 hash function [[44]] and $  \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r)  $ the switch commitment hash.
-In order for such an amount to be spent the *Verifier* also need to check the opening of $ \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) $.
+In order for such an amount to be spent the owner needs to reveal $ b , r $ so that the *Verifier* can check the opening of $ \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) $ by confirming that it matches the value stored in the switch commitment hash portion of the transaction output.
 Grin implemented the BLAKE2 hash function, which outperforms all mainstream hash function implementations in terms of hashing speed with similar security to the latest Secure Hash Algorithm 3 (SHA-3) standard [[44]].

-In the event of quantum adversaries the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.
+In the event of quantum adversaries, the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.

 In the Bulletproof range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
 If the seed for the random number generator is known, the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed.
-Sixty four (64) bytes worth of message space (out of 674 bytes worth of range proof) are made available by embedding a message into those variables using a logic $ \mathrm{XOR} $ gate.
+Sixty-four (64) bytes worth of message space (out of 674 bytes worth of range proof) are made available by embedding a message into those variables using a logic $ \mathrm{XOR} $ gate.
 This message space is used for the transaction amount for wallet reconstruction.

-To ensure that the transaction amount of the output cannot be spend by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproof range proof calculation.
+To ensure that the transaction amount of the output cannot be spend by only opening the Pedersen commitment $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproof range proof calculation.
 The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a seed function $ \mathrm S $ that uses as input a nonce $ \eta $ (which may be equal to the original blinding factor $ b $), the Pedersen Commitment<sup>[def][pc~]</sup> $ P $ and the switch commitment hash

 $$
 \mathrm S (\eta \mspace{3mu} , \mspace{3mu} P \mspace{3mu} ,  \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) ) = \eta \mspace{3mu} \Vert \mspace{3mu} \mathrm{H_{S256}}(P \mspace{3mu} \Vert \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r) )
 $$

 where $ \mathrm{H_{S256}}$ is the SHA256 hash function.
-The Bulletproof range proof is then calculated with an adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ using the original $ \tau_1 , \alpha $ and two 32-byte words $m_{w1} $ and $m_{w2} $ that make up the 64 byte embedded message as follows:
+The Bulletproof range proof is then calculated with an adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ using the original $ \tau_1 , \alpha $ and two 32-byte words $m_{w1} $ and $m_{w2} $ that make up the 64-byte embedded message as follows:

 $$
 \tilde{\alpha} = \mathrm {XOR} ( \alpha \mspace{3mu} , \mspace{3mu} m_{w1}) \mspace{12mu} \mathrm{and} \mspace{12mu} \tilde{\tau_1} = \mathrm {XOR} ( \tau_1 \mspace{3mu} , \mspace{3mu} m_{w2} )